rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 away the JSON serialisation/deserialisation, has built-in support for timeouts without having to use AbortControllers, and exposes upload/download progress for enhancing the user experience.

+## B

+### Barcodes

+Barcodes, including QR codes, are used extensively in the labatory setting to associate digitally recorded information with physical items, including test tubes and frozen samples.
+Printing and scanning labels is a common part of the workflow of our customers, and as such Inventory provides some capabilities to work cohesively with these workflows.